EverythingSmartHome/everything-presence-one/updating.md

 ## Everything Presence One ESPHome Firmware Install

-Here you can install the latest [ESPHome](https://esphome.io) firmware on the Everything Presence One board for direct integration with [Home Assistant](https://home-assistant.io).
+Here you can install the latest [ESPHome](https://esphome.io) firmware on the Everything Presence One board for direct integration with [Home Assistant](https://home-assistant.io) or Samsung Smartthings (Beta).

-Hit the connect button to install the latest ESPHome firmware on you're Everything Presence One board.
-No programming or other software required.
+First, make sure you have the EP1 connected you a USB port on your computer and select the platform you would like to install below.
+Hit the connect button, select the USB port from the list and then hit the install button to begin installing the latest software on your Everything Presence One.

+Once the install has completed, you can then connect the EP1 to your WiFi easily and securely.

 {: .warning-title }
 If you do not see a "Connect" button below, use a supported web browser like Google Chrome.

-After flashing has completed, you can connect the EP1 to your Wi-Fi and integrate directly with Home Assistant.

 <div class="radios">
   <label>